A crowd of individuals staring at strings of double helix

 There is, however, a lurking danger that we do need to be aware of.

 Undoubtedly, we have become dependent on society for our survival, even for our daily existence.
 We just cannot manage without it.
-Sustenance, shelter, healthcare, safety are all provided through society.
-As individuals, we contribute little to our plethora of on-going needs.
+Sustenance, shelter, healthcare, and safety are all provided through society.
+As individuals, we contribute little to the many ongoing needs we face.

 This marks a significant change in our relationship.
 Society used to be our vehicle, our means to survive, but now, with our dependence upon it, it has become the end in itself.
 The balance of importance has shifted.

 We need to recognise and accept this dependence.
-We then need to act accordingly, ensuring that individuals do not detrimentally affect the role and actions of society for, in doing so, we put in jeopardy our human survival.
+We then need to act accordingly, ensuring that individuals do not detrimentally affect the role and actions of society, for, in doing so, we put our human survival in jeopardy.

 Whereas society used to look after us, now we must look after society.
-Whereas society used to serve the interests of the individual; now the individual must serve the interests of society.
+Whereas society used to serve the interests of the individual, the individual must now serve society’s interests.

-There is, it seems, a greater good – the continuation of society – for that is what is keeping us alive.
+There is, it seems, a greater good – that being the continuation of society, for that is what is keeping us alive.

 Society must be maintained at all costs.
 Challenges to society – such as breaking the law or failing to make a contribution – endanger society and thereby threaten the existence of humanity.

-Given this new prioritisation of society, individuals, if necessary, may have to be sacrificed – corrected, over-ruled or ignored.
-Individual rights and freedoms may have to be restricted – diluted, constrained or even eliminated.
+Given this new prioritisation of society, individuals may, if necessary, have to be sacrificed: annulled, overruled or ignored.
+Individual rights and freedoms may have to be restricted: diluted, constrained, or even eliminated.
 It is for the good of humanity.
 It is necessary for our survival.

-This is something that we, as individuals, are finding it difficult to accept.
-We are more inclined to think that, with society gaining in strength, this should grant us greater individual freedom and control, enabling us to recognise more forms of individuality and to become greater proponents of individual rights.
+This is something that we, as individuals, find difficult to accept.
+We are more inclined to think that, as society gains strength, this should grant us greater individual freedom and control, enabling us to recognise more forms of individuality and become greater proponents of individual rights.

 This is a misguided, perilous approach.
-The status of the individual has been diminished.
+The individual’s status has been diminished.
 It’s society that matters now.
 We should therefore be doing more to uphold society rather than seeking to further enhance our individuality.
+By overly focusing on the individual,

 The problem is that we tend to over-rate ourselves.
-We are too full of our own self-importance.
-Perhaps, given our on-going, sustained success, this is understandable.
-We’ve no experience of failure or setback so why would we think that things might go wrong?
+We are too full of ourselves.
+Perhaps given our ongoing, sustained success, this is understandable.
+We’ve had no experience of failure or setbacks, so why would we think things might go wrong?

-We are like a highly skilled and experienced employee who, confident of their expertise, makes ever greater demands of their employer or takes increasing liberties with their work routines and performance, believing that they are indispensable to the organisation, that their employer could not operate without them.
+We are like a highly skilled and experienced employee who, confident of their expertise, makes greater demands on their employer or takes increasing liberties with their work routines and performance, believing they are indispensable to the organisation and that their employer could not operate without them.

 Rarely are they as valuable and essential to the organisation as they think they are.
-Redundancies, dismissals, re-structuring happens and, in most cases, the organisation continues to function effectively.
+Redundancies, dismissals, and restructuring occur, and in most cases, the organisation continues to function effectively.

-The employee, even the important ones, are just a cog in the machine.
+The employee, even the important ones, is just a cog in the machine.

-The survival and prosperity of the organisation – given the size of its total work force – is far more important than the rights, well-being, remuneration and working conditions of any single employee.
+The survival and prosperity of the organisation – given the size of its total workforce – are far more important than the rights, well-being, remuneration, and working conditions of any single employee.

-For this reason, if an employee is having a negative, damaging or non-contributory impact on an organisation then that individual has to be dealt with – retraining, disciplinary action, dismissal.
+For this reason, if an employee has a negative, damaging, or non-contributory impact on an organisation, that individual has to be dealt with – retraining, disciplinary action, or dismissal.
 Individuals cannot be allowed to drag an organisation down or hold an organisation back.

-We recognise and accept this in our economic undertakings but we have not, as yet, come to terms with it in society.
+We recognise and accept this in our economic undertakings, but we have not yet come to terms with it in society.

 Nothing should be allowed to undermine or threaten society.

-Frankly, if we don’t play by the rules of the game then we should not be allowed to play the game.
+Frankly, if we don’t play by the rules of the game, we shouldn’t be allowed to play.

 Societal robustness matters more than our individual well-being.
 After all, society has become the bedrock of our existence.
 The dominance of the individual has been subsumed by the need to maintain society, by the prioritisation of society.
-It’s a shift in position, a reversal of a previously established order.
-It is a change that we need to comply with, a change that is necessary for the survival of our species.
+It’s a shift in position, a reversal of a previously established order, one that we need to comply with, one that is necessary for the survival of our species.

 Society used to be a tool for human survival; now we have become tools for its survival.